-Snapchat was the first to introduce a "Stories" feature, but now practically every social network has copied it, including Facebook and Instagram.
-It essentially allows you to upload videos and pictures and then broadcast them to people who follow you in the form of a reel that lasts for 24 hours.
+Snapchat was the first social media app to introduce a "Stories" feature, but now practically every social network offers them, including Facebook and Instagram.
+Stories essentially allow you to upload videos and pictures and then broadcast them to people who follow you in the form of a reel that lasts for 24 hours.
 After that time, they disappear.
 There is no limit to how many you share, and there are tonnes of way to spice them up.

 To watch someone's story on Instagram, just click on the red circle around any profile photo of someone you follow at the top of the home screen.
 To leave stories, just swipe down.
 For more information about Instagram Stories, see our explainer guide here.

 If you want tips and tricks, keep reading.

 How to share an Instagram Story

 To share a photo or video to your story, follow these steps: